remykarem/apriori-rs/README.md

 # apriori-rs

-Fast implementation of apriori algorithm for association rule mining.
+Implementation of apriori algorithm for association rule mining.
 Written in Rust 🦀 with Python bindings.

-This implementation uses multithreading using the [Rayon](https://github.com/rayon-rs/rayon) library.

 ## Installation